irawoodring/162/introduction/PITCHME.md

 - read that voltage and convert into a value that we store on a register on the processor
 - store the value 42 in another register on the processor
 - add the values together from the registers and store in another register
-- move the value from the register back into the memory location we currently have designated as "x".
+- move the value from the register back into the memory location we currently have designated as "y".
 ---
 To be honest, this isn't even complete.
-There is a TON of work that goes on behind the scenes to make these high level human ideas like "add 42 to the value in memory location x and store back into x" into something a computer can do.
+There is a TON of work that goes on behind the scenes to make these high level human ideas like "add 42 to the value in memory location x and store back into y" into something a computer can do.

 To become wizards though, we need to understand how to communicate our problems from "human-speak" to "computer-speak".
 ---
+This class is to teach you a language you can use to learn how to communicate with a computer.

 There are many, many computer languages out there.
 A computer language helps to translate a simple idea into something a computer can do.
 ---
 In general you can do anything in one language that you can do in another.
 There is a law concerning this that you will learn later in your computer science career.
-For now just know that even though you can perform the same functions with almost any language, some are easier to solve certain types of problems.
+For now just know that even though you can perform the same functions with almost any language, some are easier for solving certain types of problems.
 ---
 The language we will use in this class is called Java.

 Java is currently the most widely used language in the world according to the TIOBE index: https://www.tiobe.com/tiobe-index/
 ---
 We will begin studying Java tonight in lab.
 For now, just know that it is a computer language that supports a method of communicating with computers called **Object Oriented Programming**.
 You will often see this abbreviated as "OO".
+---
+OO Programming is the dominant form of programming these days.
+Many, many languages support this paradigm.

+Learn how to program in one, and you will have a much easier time learning to program in another.

+And you will be well on your way to becoming a "wizard".